-Interested in doing a PhD in social psychology at one of the top 4 psychology departments in Australia?
-Here's some handy info...
+Interested in doing a PhD in social psychology?
+Interested in working at one of the top 4 psychology departments in Australia and the top Australia university under 50 years old?
+Well, here's some handy info...

-The University's closing date for international students to apply for scholarships is 31st August each year.
+The University's closing dates for international students to apply for scholarships is 31st March and 15th September each year.
 The University assesses all scholarship applications on a case-by-case basis.
 However, as a rough guideline, you need to get a scholarship score that is over 18 out of 20 in order to stand a chance of being awarded a scholarship.
 Scores are calculated as follows:

 (1) Your Grade Point Average (GPA) is calculated on the last two full-time equivalent years of your Bachelor’s degree, excluding ungraded subjects but including fails.
 You need to calculate your GPA for this period on a 7-point scale.
 See here for more details about how to calculate your GPA and here for an online calculator.
 A minimum GPA of 5.25 out of 7 is required to be eligible.
 However, the mean GPA tends to be 6.0 out of 7.0.
 So, you need to have a GPA above 6.0 in order to stand a chance.
 You then need to convert your GPA to an 8-point scale (i.e., multiply your GPA by 1.1429).